deSchwed/mt-exercise-03/README.md

 - Added a new script `convert_csv.py` to convert two csv files from the chosen dataset into a single text file.
 - Added a new script `preprocess_data.sh` to preprocess the data and split it into training, validation, and test sets.
 (Based off of the original `download_data.sh`)
 - Added a new script `train_all.sh` to train several models with different hyperparameters. **Uses CUDA**
-- Changed `install_packages.sh` to install additional packages used in the new scripts.
+- Changed `install_packages.sh` to install additional packages (pandas and matplotlib) used in the new/changed scripts.
 - Changed `preproces.py` to not escape XML unfriendly characters.
 - Changed the `main.py` script from the pytorch example to save the logs to a log file in the `logs` directory.
+- Changed the `generate.sh` script to dynamically change the output file name based on the model being used and existing samples from that model.

 # Usage
 First create the virtual environment and install the required packages with the scripts provided from the original repo.
 Rename `PLACE_IN_PYTORCH_FOLDER_main.py` to `main.py` and replace the script from the `word_language_model` folder inside `tools/pytorch-examples`.